Norman Borlaug: Production in Africa

 From 1986 to 2009, Borlaug was the President of the SAA.
 That year, a joint venture between The Carter Center and SAA was launched called Sasakawa-Global 2000 (SG 2000).
-The program focuses on food, population and agricultural policy.
+The program focuses on food, population, and agricultural policy.
 Since then, more than 8 million small-scale farmers in 15 African countries have been trained in SAA farming techniques, which have helped them to double or triple grain production.
 Those elements that allowed Borlaug's projects to succeed in India and Pakistan, such as well-organized market economies, transportation, and irrigation systems, are severely lacking throughout much of Africa, posing additional obstacles to increasing yields and reducing the ongoing threat of food shortages.
 Because of these challenges, Borlaug's initial projects were restricted to relatively developed regions of the continent.

 Despite these setbacks, Borlaug found encouragement.
-Visiting Ethiopia in 1994 after a major famine, Jimmy Carter won Prime Minister Meles Zenawi's support for a campaign seeking to aid farmers, using the fertilizer diammonium phosphate and Borlaug's methods.
-The following season, Ethiopia recorded the largest harvests of major crops in history, with a 32% increase in production, and a 15% increase in average yield over the previous season.
+While visiting Ethiopia in 1994, after a major famine, Jimmy Carter won the support of Prime Minister Meles Zenawi for a campaign to aid farmers by using the fertilizer diammonium phosphate and Borlaug's methods.
+The following season, Ethiopia recorded the largest harvests of major crops in history, with a 32% increase in production and a 15% increase in average yield over the previous season.
 For Borlaug, the rapid increase in yields suggested that there was still hope for higher food production throughout sub-Saharan Africa, despite lingering questions about population sustainability and the absence of long-term studies in Africa.

 World Food Prize

-The World Food Prize is an international award recognizing the achievements of individuals who have advanced human development by improving the quality, quantity or availability of food in the world.
-The prize was created in 1986 by Norman Borlaug, as a way to recognize personal accomplishments, and as a means of education by using the Prize to establish role models for others.
+The World Food Prize is an international award recognizing individuals who have advanced human development by improving the quality, quantity, or availability of food worldwide.
+The prize was created in 1986 by Norman Borlaug as a way to recognize personal accomplishments and to educate, with the Prize helping to establish role models for others.
 The first prize was given to Borlaug's former colleague, M. S. Swaminathan, in 1987, for his work in India.
-The next year, Swaminathan used the US$250,000 prize to start the MS Swaminathan Research Foundation for research on sustainable development.
+The next year, Swaminathan used the US$250,000 prize to establish the MS Swaminathan Research Foundation for research on sustainable development.